scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 Sub-Networks
 ---------------------
 Frequently, the one-port s-parameters of a multiport network's are of interest.
-These can be accessed by theh sub-network properties, which return one-port :class:`Network` objects,
+These can be accessed by the sub-network properties, which return one-port :class:`Network` objects,

 .. ipython::